Gene-Mating Dynamic Evolution Theory II: Global stability of N-gender-mating polyploid systems: N-gender gene-mating model

 Now we will generalize the above analysis to the N-gender gene-mating model.
 Each genotype frequency parameter can be written as, $G_{\underset{n_{1}}{\underbrace{\alpha _{1}\cdots \alpha _{1}}}\underset{ n_{2}}{\underbrace{\alpha _{2}\cdots \alpha _{2}}}\underset{n_{3}}{ \underbrace{\alpha _{3}\cdots \alpha _{3}}}{ \cdots \cdots }\underset{ n_{m}}{\underbrace{\alpha _{m}\cdots \alpha _{m}}}}$, each is within the range $[0,1]$.
 We find the existence of the global stable fixed points as a continuous manifold and the \textbf{parametrization of the global stable manifold} as:

 where we define $\alpha _{0}\equiv -1$.
 All $\theta_\mu$ are within the range $[0,\pi/2]$.

 We extend the stable manifold through the following parametrized Euclidean fiber at each fixed point on the stable manifold.
 This procedure lead to our \textbf{new parametrization of coordinates}.
-For $N$-gender mating of $(n+1)$ alleles, we seperate the parametrization of fiber space to two cases, for $N$ is an even integer and for $N$ is an odd integer.
+For N-gender mating of $(n+1)$ alleles, we separate the parametrization of fiber space to two cases, for N is an even integer and for N is an odd integer.